qmk/qmk_firmware/docs/feature_layers.md

 Expanding this would be complicated, at best.
 Moving to a 32-bit keycode would solve a lot of this, but would double the amount of space that the keymap matrix uses.
 And it could potentially cause issues, too.
 If you need to apply modifiers to your tapped keycode, [Tap Dance](feature_tap_dance.md#example-5-using-tap-dance-for-advanced-mod-tap-and-layer-tap-keys) can be used to accomplish this.

-Additionally, if at least one right-handed modifier is specified in a Mod Tap or Layer Tap, it will cause all modifiers specified to become right-handed, so it is not possible to mix and match the two.
+Additionally, if at least one right-handed modifier is specified in a Layer Mod, Mod Tap or Layer Tap, it will cause all modifiers specified to become right-handed, so it is not possible to mix and match the two.

 ## Working with Layers :id=working-with-layers